octu0/blurry/README.md

 ### Template Matching

-SAD(Sum of Absolute Difference) and SSD(Sum of Squared Difference) methods are available for template matching.
+SAD(Sum of Absolute Difference), SSD(Sum of Squared Difference) AND NCC(Normalized Cross Correlation) methods are available for template matching.

 #### SAD